 In the future, these questions will likely be posed for cities that exist on the moon or Mars.
 Urban planning in such situations will have the added challenge of dealing with microgravity, extreme temperatures, radiation and other environmental issues.
 You might think that such a city is unrealistic, but NASA has been planning a "city in the sky" for years.
 In 1975, a team of researchers, planners and NASA officials met for 10 weeks to design this space city.
 The team's solution was a giant wheel nearly two kilometers across.
 Inside the wheel, the city's 10,000 inhabitants would enjoy breathable air and normal Earth gravity due to the rotation of the wheel about its axis.
 They would work in factories; travel across the city in transport tubes; and participate in activities at schools, arenas and theaters.
 They would, in short, do all of the same things residents of Earth-bound cities do.
 And they would require superior urban planning to make sure they lived in a healthy, comfortable and efficient community.

-For more information on cities and related topics, visit the links on the next page.
+For more information on cities and related topics, visit the links below.